 These are the basic generic settings that should work for most mail clients: Apple Mail, Outlook, Thunderbird, the list goes on and on.

-One thing to remember about connecting to a mail client is that the goal is to send your email from its local server to a third-party location.
-That client is typically supported by the company who made it; however, what predominately rings-true is that all mail clients require virtually the same information; Your name, email address, password, and server settings.
+One thing to remember about connecting to a mail client is the goal, which is to send your email from its local server to a third-party location.
+That client is typically supported by the company who made it; however, what predominately rings true is that all mail clients require virtually the same information: Your name, email address, password, and server settings.

 |Setting||What you Input|

 |Connection Type||Server & Port details|

 Incoming Port: 110 (or 995 with SSL enabled)